 So what then is a legal whore?
 Alas, Mr. Webster has not advanced his wisdom thus far and so I am left to speculate as to what it is to my own mind.

 It is perhaps that a legal whore is an attorney, who advances a course of action for his client for a purpose other than securing the client's alleged rights, but knowing full well that the intention of the client is to achieve some other agenda (i.e. punishing another person by sending them to the ACI to teach them a lesson) and not simply for the purpose of achieving what he or she asserts in their court filings is, his or her client's rights.

 I can find nothing more insulting to the legal professional that propagates the common conception that attorneys are cheats, liars, scoundrels and are just out to screw someone over for a few dollars, than the scenario I have alluded to.

-Attorneys, who advance a cause based purely upon rationally based argument knowing full well that the relief sought is not to resolve the matter or insure the client's rights, but rather to prolong or delay a court proceeding . . . or to simply punish another party because the means may be taken within the bounds of the attorney's code of ethics . . . may end up being wealthy.
+Attorneys, who advance a cause-based purely upon rationally based argument knowing full well that the relief sought is not to resolve the matter or ensure the client's rights, but rather to prolong or delay a court proceeding . . . or to simply punish another party because the means may be taken within the bounds of the attorney's code of ethics . . . may end up being wealthy.